Username

 by PhilipMueller

 The hike up the Rose Peak Trail in the Blue Range Primitive Area in Eastern Arizona is short, and the views from the top are SWEET!
-Whether you are heading out for a longer hike in the Blue Range and want to get the "lay of the land" or you simply need to stretch your legs and slowly examine the incredible beauty through which you are riding/driving on the winding US-191 (Coronado Trail), a few minutes of your time hiking up the Rose Peak Trail will be well worth it.
+Whether you are heading out for a longer hike in the Blue Range and want to get the "lay of the land", or you need to stretch your legs and slowly examine the incredible beauty through which you are riding/driving on the winding US-191 (Coronado Trail), a few minutes of your time hiking up the Rose Peak Trail will be well worth it.

-While the tower is active, it was not manned at the time of this hike, and accordingly, the cabin, bathroom, and top platform of the tower were locked.
+While the tower is active, it was not staffed at the time of this hike, and accordingly, the cabin, bathroom, and top platform of the tower were locked.
 Whether you climb the tower or not, you will enjoy endless vistas, including views north to the Mogollon Rim, east far into New Mexico, south to the Pinalenos, and west across the Chaparral covered San Carlos Apache Reservation.
 Be careful not to become entranced by the views lest time slips away and you forget that this was supposed to be a quickie!
 Come back the way you came and carry on your journey with renewed vigor.

 None